 Memorial Day: the last Monday in May.
 The day set aside for remembering our fallen heroes.
 It is fitting and proper that we do this.

 Forget for the moment that it like so many other holidays has been been given something of a second class citizen status.
-It once was held every May 30th every year, and by what I consider a proper coincidence it is in fact May 30 here in 2016.
+It once was held every May 30th every year.
 In our rush to celebrate special days more on our terms than as an honest retrospective of deserving people and ideals it has generally been on the last Monday of the month.
 That is so we may have three day weekends to party more so than a single, specially set aside day to actually contemplate what the day is supposed to be about.
 Nevertheless, it is still a great day on our calendar.

 Great hardly seems the right word.
 It is sad that we have to have a day such as this, sadder still that willing souls have given us their all in order to make such times a need.
 But that is the price we pay, they paid, for living in a world where evil exists.
 We must be thankful for those souls who have made it possible for us to be here and reflect on their actions.

 So we will stand by the word great.
 It takes great people for us to have a chance to solemnly remember their deeds.
 It takes great people for us to realize that freedom is not free and liberty not a given birthright.
 It takes great people to give us the chance to grill and hoist a brew and spend time with our families and friends.

 It takes great people to lay down their lives for their friends.
 Remember them, today and every day.
 They've earned the honor.
 The very least we can do is acknowledge them.